Who can apply pesticides

 Control of target pest not on the label: Always be certain the crop is on the label before using a pesticide on that crop.
 Target pests not listed on the label may not be effectively controlled by that product.

 Tank mixture and aerial application: Check the label and consult your state pesticide regulatory agency.

-To avoid illegal residues: Adhere strictly to days to harvest (dh).
+To avoid illegal residues: Adhere strictly to preharvest intervals.
 Accurately calibrate your equipment; never exceed label recommendations.
 Prevent drift to adjacent properties or crops, or contamination of bodies of water.
 The applicator is held responsible for problems caused by drift or contamination.
 High-volume, low-pressure, ground applications cause less drift than low-volume, high-pressure, air-blast, ground applications, aerial applications or dust.

 It is the responsibility of the user to read the label and be sure that the material selected is labeled for the proposed use.
 Similar pesticide products may not have the same crop uses.